MnCSSJ4x/Clustering-Project/Readme.md

 The Silhouette Index is defined as below :-

 ```
-S(o) =
+S(o) = (a(o)−b(o))/max(a(o), b(o))
-(a(o)−b(o))
-max(a(o), b(o))
 ```
+where
-where -S(o) is the silhouette coefficient of the data point o.
+- S(o) is the silhouette coefficient of the data point o.
--a(o) is the average distance between o and all the other data points in the cluster to which o belongs.
+- a(o) is the average distance between o and all the other data points in the cluster to which o belongs.
--b(o) is the minimum average distance from o to all clusters to which o does not belong.
+- b(o) is the minimum average distance from o to all clusters to which o does not belong.

 ## Algorithm

 ```
 1 Initialize k centroids with random values
 2
 3   for i in range(iterations):
 4     iterate through the items:
 5     Find the closest centroid to the item and label it accordingly
-6 Update the mean by recalculating the mean centroids using all the points in a ...
+6     Update the mean by recalculating the mean centroids using all the points in a particular label
-particular label
 ```

-## Difficulties we ran into and some observations
+  <h2> Difficulties we ran into and some observations </h2>

 ```
 1.Figuring out the initialisation of centroids:For the clustering algorithm to work correctly we need